MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-standard-get-started.md

 ---
-title: "Get started with eDiscovery (Standard) cases in Microsoft Purview"
+title: "Get started with eDiscovery (Standard)"
 description: "Describes how to get started using eDiscovery (Standard) in Microsoft Purview.
 After you assign eDiscovery permissions and create a case, you can add members, create eDiscovery holds, and then search for and export content that's relevant to your investigation." f1.keywords:
 - NOCSH
 ms.author: robmazz
 author: robmazz
 manager: laurawi
-ms.date: 01/01/2023
+ms.date: 04/11/2023
 audience: Admin
 ms.topic: article
 ms.service: O365-seccomp